 These sections set out information about our provision for children and young people with special educational needs and disabilities (SEND).
-They are updated annually.
+This report is updated annually.

 John Madejski Academy provides for children and young people with a wide range of special educational needs and disabilities, including those with: